Categorized As:

 Background

 Philadelphia Anchors for Growth and Equity (PAGE) is a partnership between the Economy League of Greater Philadelphia (Economy League), the City of Philadelphia and more than a dozen Philadelphia-based institutions that works to grow Philadelphia businesses, strengthen the local economy, create jobs, and build wealth by increasing institutional local purchasing.
-PAGE was launched with a 2015 research report in the Philadelphia Controller’s office which identified a $530 million opportunity for localizing anchor spending.
-PAGE members aim to capture at least 25% of this half-billion dollar opportunity, in order to create 1,250 new manufacturing jobs and 4,000 indirect jobs in Philadelphia.
+PAGE has identified $530 million in addressable spend; capturing just 25% of this for local and diverse firms could create 1,250 direct jobs and 4,000 indirect jobs in Philadelphia.

 Opportunities Overview